Whole House Eco-Retrofit

 It’s useful to get a really good survey first, to give you a good understanding of what you’re starting with.
 This will help you to allocate your budget to where it will have most benefit, and to set targets.
 You could make use of tools such as a thermal imaging camera and a door blower test.

+A full retrofit plan, used to guide contractors on the work to be carried out, could then cost a few hundred more.
 Having a good plan is important for being able to clearly communicate with contractors and suppliers.
 Make your targets clear, so that they know exactly what you want to achieve and how you’ll measure it.

 What are the key retrofit measures?